-- engaging its own people in the process - enabling leadership to promote a culture of continuing improvement, and - relationship management and ongoing communication with customers, members, personnel, and/or stakeholders.
+- engaging its own people in the process - enabling leadership to promote a culture of continuous improvement, and - relationship management and ongoing communication with customers, members, personnel, and/or stakeholders.

-IQA internal quality assurance procedures will identify, document and correct instances of non-conformance, or non-compliance, which .
-These procedures must be put in place for all areas of the organisation's activities that are covered by the rules.
-When done consistently, IQA internal quality assurance procedures provide as well as providing confidence in the organisation meeting regulatory compliance, can improve the organisation's commercial performance and should be of benefit to both the organisation and its customers, members, personnel and stakeholders.
+IQA procedures identify, document and correct instances of non-conformance, or non-compliance, which must be put in place for all areas of the organisation's activities that are covered by the rules.
+When done consistently, IQA procedures provide confidence in the organisation meeting regulatory compliance, can improve the organisation's commercial performance and benefit both the organisation and its customers, members, personnel and stakeholders.